The New York-Los Angeles record is broken taking advantage of the confinement

 For obvious reasons, no information has been released about the drivers.
 In fact, they may not have wanted to release the record right now.
 But one of the participants shared an image of the stopwatch at the time of breaking the record and then a photograph of the A8 in question appeared, with an auxiliary gasoline tank in the trunk.

 “Is it okay to do this when the country suffers a pandemic?
-Surely not, but for me to say it is like a drug dealer saying that heroin is bad,” said an enthusiast named Ed Bolian, who in 2013 completed the distance. in 28 hours and 50 minutes.
+Surely not, but to say so would be like a drug dealer saying heroin is bad,” said an enthusiast named Ed Bolian, who in 2013 completed the distance. in 28 hours and 50 minutes.

 If you want to read more news like this visit our Flipboard